toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/how-to-build-macos-apps-using-only-the-swift-package-manager/index.md

 ---
 type: post
-slug: how-to-build-macos-apps-using-only-the-swift-package-manager
 title: How to build macOS apps using only the Swift Package Manager?
 description: In this article we're going to create a macOS application without ever touching an Xcode project file, but only working with SPM.
 publication: 2020-10-26 16:20:00
-tags: Swift, macOS
+tags:
+    - macos
 authors:
     - tibor-bodecs
 ---

 ## Swift scripts and macOS apps